ibm-cloud-docs/Backup/canceling-backup-service.md

 ```
 {: codeblock}

-For more information, see [terraform destroy](https://developer.hashicorp.com/terraform/cli/commands/destroy){: external}.
+For more information, see the [terraform documentation](https://developer.hashicorp.com/terraform/cli/commands/destroy){: external}.

 ## Uninstall the Backup Agent from your server
 {: #uninstallbackupagent}